Julius-Woo/DATA130004.01-Computational-Statistics/README.md

+# DATA130004.01 Computational Statistics FDU 2023Fall
-This repository contains homework for DATA130004.01 Computational Statistics in FDU.
+This repository contains homework for the course taught by Nan Zhang.

 Exercises come from the textbook *Statistical Computing with R, First edition by Maria L. Rizzo*.